pteroctopus/fuzzmux.tmux/README.md

 1. tmux switches to the correct session, window, and pane
 2. fuzzmux.tmux sends a command via Neovim's RPC socket to open the selected buffer
 3. The selected buffer is opened in Neovim instantly

+**Filtering:** Press <kbd>Ctrl-f</kbd> (default) to progressively filter:
+- 1st press: Show only buffers from current session
+- 2nd press: Show only buffers from current window
+- 3rd press: Show only buffers from current pane
+- 4th press: Clear filter (show all buffers)

 ## Troubleshooting